What is pH?

 It is recorded on a scale of 0 – 14 with 7 taken as neutral.
 Below 7 it is said to be acidic and above 7 it is described as alkaline.

 pH does vary significantly across different natural habitats.
 Rivers running through rainforests tend to have acidic water whereas chalk streams tend to be alkaline.
+Think of discus living in the Amazon rainforest.
 Marine systems are far more stable with a pH of 8.3.
 Freshwater fish have therefore evolved to thrive in a range of pH’s.
-However in very general terms the effects of pH on most pond fish can be summarised in Table 1 below.
+However in very general terms the effects of pH on most pond fish can be broadly summarised in Table 1 below.